kaack/elrs-joystick-control/README.md

 ```

-## Configuring mixer to use momentary buttons as sticky switches
+## Config: Mixer: Using momentary buttons as sticky switches

 Most joysticks only have momentary buttons, axes, and sliders (which are also axes).
 These are not useful for
 functionality that requires two or three position switches.
 One such example is arming a drone.